-The Department of Agriculture and Water Resources is responsible for reducing the risk of exotic pests or diseases entering the country that may harm Australia’s unique environment, agricultural and horticultural industries.
+The Department of Agriculture is responsible for reducing the risk of exotic pests or diseases entering the country that may harm Australia’s unique environment, agricultural and horticultural industries.

-To assist the fertiliser industry comply with Australia’s strict import requirements, the department and the Fertilizer Australia have developed a set of standards to streamline biosecurity inspection processes and requirements.
-These standards are reflected in our Imported bulk cargo fertiliser inspection protocols.
+To assist the fertiliser industry comply with Australia’s strict import requirements, the department and Fertilizer Australia have developed a set of standards to streamline biosecurity inspection processes and requirements.
+These standards are reflected in our

-To acknowledge industry best practice systems, the department has launched the Level 1 gold system status for companies that are assessed by the department as meeting the standard outlined below.
+To acknowledge industry best practice systems, the department has launched the Level 1 gold supply chains for companies that are assessed by the department as meeting the standard outlined below.

 The other available risk management strategies are: